-In the event that a student arrives to school late, we ask you to call the MS school office or send your student in with a note.
-Students arriving late without a note will be marked truant.
+In the event that a student arrives to school late, we ask you to call the school office or send your student in with a note.
+Students arriving late will be marked unexcused without a qualifying written reason or phone call.